 Because divorce is often acrimonious, it’s common to see one parent use the children against the other or alienate the children from their noncustodial parent.
 Also common is forced alienation from the noncustodial parent’s parents – the child’s grandparents.

 It’s often useless to appeal to an angry custodial mother to put her children’s needs first and not deprive them of a relationship with their blood relatives out of bitterness.
 Unfortunately, most fathers and grandfathers have little recourse other than litigation.

 If it’s come to that for you, take heart.
 We will fight passionately for your rights as a father or grandfather.
 Texas’ parental laws apply to everyone, not just custodial parents, and it’s our mission to make sure children don’t pay the price in an oppositional divorce.

 Don’t spend another Father’s Day without being able to see your children.
-Call Hill & Hill Attorneys at Law at 866-369-2889 and let’s talk about your rights as a dad.
+Call The Law Office of Brent Hill at 940-381-3688 and let’s talk about your rights as a dad.